AnjuChowdary/Weather/README.md

 User has to allow permissions for Locations to fetch the current location and provide weather information.

+## Modules
+There are two modules
+1. weather-app -> Is application type module to handle the UI
+2. weather-data -> Is library type module to handle the data operations

 ## Overview of Application Architecture

 1. Used Kotlin as Coding Language